Indoor cat looking at camera

-Editor's PickCat NutritionUpdated May 2026 ยท 10 min read
+Editor's PickCat NutritionUpdated May 2026 ยท 4 min read

-Indoor cats have a specific problem that outdoor cats don't: they move a lot less.
+Indoor cats have a specific problem outdoor cats don't: they move a lot less.
 Less movement means fewer calories burned, which means indoor cats gain weight easily.
-On top of that, all that indoor grooming leads to hairballs.
+On top of that, all that indoor grooming leads to more hairballs.
 The right food addresses both.

 Our top pick